Co-founder of The Huffington Post and author of The Sleep Revolution, Arianna Huffington gives her golden rules for a peaceful night’s sleep

 Arianna calls it the ‘ultimate performance enhancer’.
 She explains how athletes make sleep a key part of their training in order to succeed.
 “Usain Bolt, the world’s fastest man, said, ‘Sleep is extremely important to me – I need to rest and recover for the training I do to be absorbed by my body.’

 “Volleyball player Kerri Walsh Jennings, a three-time Olympic gold-medal winner, admits that sleep ‘could be the hardest thing to accomplish on my to-do list, but it always makes a difference’.”

 “Since it can take us two or three hours to digest a meal, we should pay attention to the time we eat dinner,” says Arianna.
 She spoke to Christopher Colwell, a professor of psychiatry at UCLA, who says, “eating late or at odd times can disrupt our circadian rhythms and our sleep-wake cycle”.

-Arianna also suggests avoiding spicy foods, which cause heartburn and bloating, while fatty foods and caffeine late in the day can be sleep disrupters, too.
+Arianna also suggests avoiding spicy foods, which cause heartburn and bloating.
+Fatty foods and caffeine late in the day can disrupt your slumber too.